Retail Selling Tips - The 5 Lies Customers Tell You And How To Sell Around Them

 By Bob Phibbs

-While customers often feel retail salespeople can’t be trusted, retailers are often faced with selling to customers who tell white lies to avoid purchasing an expensive item.
+Customers lying.
+It's rarely talked about.
+Maybe it's because customers often feel retail salespeople can’t be trusted.
+But retailers are often faced with selling to customers who tell white lies to avoid purchasing an expensive item.

 Here are five of the most common lies I’ve come across and how retail salespeople can handle them so you still have a chance of making the sale: